 - Buyback Yield

-As with the VC1 and VC2, companies are put into groups from 1 to 100 for each ratio and the individual scores are summed up.
+As with the VC1 and VC2, companies are grouped from 1 to 100 for each ratio, and the individual scores are summed up.
 This total score is then put into groups again from 1 to 100.
-1 is cheap, 100 is expensive.
+1 is cheap, and 100 is expensive.

 The scorecard also displays variants of the VC3 where the score is calculated for the selected company compared to peer companies in the same industry, industry group, or sector.

-Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting compared to P/B. Stocks with a high B/M show up at the top of the list, stocks with negative B/M are at the bottom of the list.
+Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting than P/B. Stocks with a high B/M are at the top of the list, and stocks with a negative B/M are at the bottom.
 For the same reason, we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead of Price-to-cash-flow.